ghankerson/origins-conscioussness/uroboros.md

 * Symbols and images are not rational statements and do not hold up to logic.
   Rather they surround an idea describing it from many sides.
-The psyche works with symbols not logic.
+The psyche works in symbols not logic.
 The psyche looks at the question of the beginning and asks "Where did I come from or Whence?"
 It is the same question for the individual and the world.